Hydrospheredata/hydro-serving-sdk/docs/README.md

+There are examples in `_build` folder, to build from scratch

+Install sphinx `pip install -U sphinx`

-Check `requirements.txt` file, but it may be incomplete
+Install reqs from `requirements.txt` file, but the list may be incomplete

 To populate hydrosdk automodule documentation run
 ```